The information on this page is correct as at 17/04/2026 to the best of Contentsquare's understanding.

 One major benefit of Contentsquare over Adobe Analytics is that it’s designed to be easy-to-use out-of-the-box for all teams:

-Visual tools: Only Contentsquare combines charts with advanced visual analytics to make it simple for teams to visualize the link between behavior and performance and share impactful insights with even the most data-averse stakeholders.
+Visual tools: awe combine charts with advanced visual analytics like Heatmaps, Journeys, and Session Replay to make it simple for teams to visualize the link between behavior and performance and share impactful insights with even the most data-averse stakeholders

-Insight generation in plain language: While Adobe Analytics uses plenty of machine learning and AI—called Adobe Sensei—it’s designed to spot statistically significant anomalies in your data and run ‘contribution analysis’ to show you which events led to it.
-This is a powerful feature, but it doesn’t help teams with their day-to-day analytics tasks.
+AI insights: while Adobe Analytics uses plenty of machine learning and AI (Adobe Sensei), it’s designed to spot statistically significant anomalies in your data and show you which events led to it.
+But it doesn’t help teams with their day-to-day analytics tasks.
 In contrast, Contentsquare's Sense AI allows you to ask questions about your data in natural language, generate custom reports and visualizations without technical knowledge, receive AI-powered recommendations for experience improvements

 This democratizes data analysis across your organization, enabling every team member to derive actionable insights quickly and easily.

-How do we surface obstacles on our sites and apps and prioritize what to fix based on revenue impact?
+How do you surface obstacles on our sites and apps and prioritize what to fix based on revenue impact?

 You can track errors in Adobe Analytics, but doing so is more of a work-around than a main use case: